-Herzberg realized it long ago… Internal motivation tips the scales when it comes to finding long-term happiness and satisfaction in everything we do, and to improving our overall wellbeing.
+Herzberg realized it long ago…intrinsic motivation tips the scales when it comes to finding long-term happiness and satisfaction in everything we do, and to improving our overall well-being.

-In the end, the next time when you need to give yourself a bit of a kick to get something done, remember that “just go with it and bear it” is far from the best way to successfully accomplish whatever you need to do.
-Rather, try to link it to a goal bigger than yourself and preferably one that has non-material benefit.
+In the end, the next time when you need to give yourself a bit of a kick to get something done, remember to link it to a goal bigger than yourself, and preferably one that has non-material benefit.

-And no, don’t say that you tried but it’s just impossible to find the motivation.
+And no, don’t say that you tried but it’s just impossible to find internal motivation.
 Remember the janitor at NASA?

 Because once you find your internal generator, you will be truly unstoppable.